Argentina Grains Market Size and Share

 By Crop Type: Oilseeds Dominate While Cereals Accelerate

-Oilseeds dominated the Argentina grain market with a 50% share in 2024.
-The soybean harvest is anticipated to reach 50 million metric tons, with 45% of the 18.4 million hectares already harvested.
-Argentina retained its position as the leading exporter of soybean meal and soybean oil in 2022, with exports valued at USD 12 billion and USD 6.79 billion, respectively.
-However, the segment's growth rate of 3.2% CAGR remains below the overall market growth.
+Oilseeds dominated the Argentina grain market with a 49.35% share in 2025.
+The soybean harvest reached 50.3 million metric tons in 2025.
+Argentina retained its position as the leading exporter of soybean oil in 2024, with exports valued at USD 5.2 billion according to the ITC Trade Map.
+However, the segment's growth rate remains below the overall market growth.
 This slower growth stems from increased competition from Brazilian acreage, changing dietary preferences toward alternative oils, and domestic biodiesel consumption.
 The segment maintains stability through improved local crush margins and new regenerative purchase premiums.

-Cereals represent 34% of the market revenue in 2024, growing at a 4.2% CAGR.
+Cereals represent fastest growing segment at a 4.03% CAGR.
 According to USDA projections, corn production will reach 49 million metric tons in 2024/25, with exports anticipated at 34 million metric tons.
 Wheat production is projected to achieve 21 million metric tons by 2025, with export potential of 14-15 million metric tons.
 The segment benefits from increased domestic feed demand, higher ethanol blending requirements, and favorable rainfall patterns improving wheat yields.
-The reduction in export taxes to 9.5% has enhanced profit margins, positioning cereals as the fastest-growing segment in the Argentina grain market.
+The reduction in export taxes on corn and wheat to 9.5% has enhanced profit margins, positioning cereals as the fastest-growing segment in the Argentina grain market.

 Argentina Grains Market: Market Share by Crop Type